-Fake news has existed from the earliest days of journalism, long before Bat Boy became Hillary Clinton’s alien baby.
+Fake news has been in existence from the earliest days of journalism – long before supermarket tabloids reported that Bat Boy is secretly Hillary Clinton’s alien baby.
 In 1835, Richard A. Locke published a series of six fake articles about the discovery of life on the moon, now known as the Great Moon Hoax, in The Sun newspaper.

 Writing false news stories and calling them real is generally protected by the first (and 14th) amendment (though libel can be prosecuted, and harassment).
 A groundbreaking 1931 case here in Minnesota defined journalistic freedom for the decades to come.
 The Near v.
 Minnesota case, dealing with a small newspaper that attempted to report corruption in the Twin Cities, went all the way to the Supreme Court.
 It set a precedent for recognizing freedom of the press by disallowing prior restraint on publication.